Floyd's Own Quotes

 - Floyd Maxwell (1957-), published in Q9 on August 30, 2002

-- Floyd Maxwell (1957-), published in Q9 on Chem Eng UBC 1984, September 2, 2002
+- Floyd Maxwell (1957-), Chem Eng UBC 1984, published in Q9 on September 2, 2002

 [Oh yeah, don't forget that fluoride is good myth?
 Go out, find and analyze your own actual information not just words from "doctors" (who know spit about fluoride compared to a chemical engineer) on the subject and decide for yourself.
 Remember, ads in the 60's bragged that "4 out of 5 doctors smoked Camels".
 Today the slogan should be "9 out of 10 doctors are only in it for the money".]